 Subdivision (f) is adapted from the language of N.D.R.App.P.
 3(c).
 A notice of appeal must (1) specify the parties taking the appeal, (2) designate the verdict, judgment or order or part thereof appealed from, and (3) name the court to which the appeal is taken.
 Under the first requirement, it is important that the notice specify by name the appellant or appellants.
 Failure of the notice to correctly designate the court to which the appeal is taken does not vitiate it.
 Misnomer is immaterial, at least if it is obvious to which district court the appeal must go.
 The requirement that the notice of appeal designate the judgment or part thereof being appealed was designed to simplify the taking of an appeal by requiring nothing more for its perfection than an identification of the judgment by the date of its entry.

 Subdivision (g) is adapted from N.D.R.App.P.
 3(d), and provides for service of the notice of appeal.
 Under this subdivision, the appellant is not obligated to serve the notice of appeal on other parties to the action.
 It is the duty of the municipal court clerk (or magistrate where there is no clerk) to serve notice of the filing of notice of appeal on the clerk of district court and each party's counsel of record, and note on each copy served the date on which the notice of appeal was filed.

 Subdivision (g) allows the clerk to send the notice of the filing of the notice of appeal via a commercial carrier as an alternative to mail.

-or judge where there is no clerk, to forward to the clerk of district court the file with all
+court clerk, or judge where there is no clerk, to forward to the clerk of district court the file